 According to EarnApp, our phones are idle for an average of 21 hours per day, so why not put this time to good use?

 Your phone must have some battery life in it, or be charging, and you must also be connected to WiFi.

 Other than that, EarnApp users can make money while literally doing nothing.
 It’s what is known as passive income.

 Once you download EarnApp, the company basically use your phone’s bandwidth to direct secure traffic.
 Businesses are apparently carefully vetted by EarnApp, who then route their traffic via your device.

-The aim being to increase competition in the marketplace.
-Put simply, that may help to drive down prices for consumers just like you.
+The aim is to increase competition in the marketplace.
+Put simply that may help to drive down prices for consumers just like you.